Highlights Last Updated: 04 Feb 2021

 - Nigeria is now facing a second wave of COVID-19 infections.
 Borno, Adamawa, Yobe states have recorded new cases.
 Aid actors are intensifying actions and prevention measures

-- Despite challenges, aid workers had already provided over 4.3 million people with life-saving assistance in Borno, Adamawa and Yobe states by the end of October.
+- Despite challenges, aid workers had already provided around 5 million people with life-saving assistance in Borno, Adamawa and Yobe states in 2020.